 As we begin 2026, our education system stands at an inflection point.
 With the economy being reshaped by artificial intelligence, automation, and global interconnection, students will need to develop durable skills—like critical thinking, problem solving, and ethical reasoning—that allow them to keep learning and navigate an increasingly complex world throughout their lives.
 The challenge ahead is not to replace core academic expectations, but to refocus them—ensuring that every student masters essential skills in literacy and numeracy while also developing the adaptability and self-direction needed to thrive in an unpredictable world.
 We believe Massachusetts can lead the way in the critical effort to align learning with the needs of today’s students.
 But where do we start?

-Our annual Condition of Education week will serve as a jumping-off point for this critical conversation.
-Below is what you can expect to hear from us starting on Monday, January 26.
+Our annual Condition of Education week served as a jumping-off point for this critical conversation.
+Below is all the research, data, and discussions we shared during the last week of January.

 JANUARY 26: DATA DASHBOARD

-This year, we will be launching a new feature on our interactive data dashboard!
-The Dashboard will continue to track a wide-ranging set of indicators in the Massachusetts education system, from early education through college and career.
-The latest feature will offer key insights on select data trends.
+This year, we launched a new feature on our interactive data dashboard!
+The Dashboard continues to track a wide-ranging set of indicators in the Massachusetts education system, from early education through college and career.
+The latest feature offers key insights on select data trends.

 JANUARY 27: REPORT RELEASE